 Area of Concentration Requirements

-In addition to the core Urban Planning courses, students in EAP are required to take five courses plus the EAP urbanization requirement:
+Students in EAP are required to take five courses (20 units) in addition to the EAP urbanization requirement:

 (at least one)